qmacro/qmacro.github.io/src/posts/2023-04-25-subtleties-of-jq-streaming-with-select.md

 false
 ```

 How do we visually parse this?
-Well, it's two "pairs" of booleans, one pair for each of the input values `42`, `"hello"` and `true`, where the pair represent the result of comparing the type of each value twice, with `"number"` and with `"string"`, in order.
+Well, it's two "pairs" of booleans, one pair for each of the input values `42`, `"hello"` and `true`, where each pair represents the result of comparing the type of the input value twice, with `"number"` and with `"string"`, in order.
 Splitting these pairs up with whitespace and adding some explanation, we get:

 ```text
 true     :-- is number \   42